JOIN COLTEN CARE FOR THEIR OPEN EVENT: On Wednesday 4th March 2020 between 3pm-6pm at Fernhill, 122 Ringwood Road, Longham, Ferndown, BH22 9AW.

-This post is based in our ‘outstanding’ dedicated dementia community in Lymington with a peripatetic reach to our elder-frail communities in the surrounding area.
-As part of our community offer you will also play a key role in the local community sharing your expertise.
+This post is based at their head office in Ringwood with a peripatetic role supporting a cluster of nearby dementia communities, two of which are rated ‘outstanding’.
+The role also offers support to our elderly frail communities in the surrounding area.
+As part of our community offer you will also play a key role in the local community sharing your expertise and knowledge.

 This is a high-profile senior role with the potential to make a real difference.
-The post includes practical, clinical care of residents within our homes alongside providing families with psycho-social assessment and interventions to support them in their journey as family carers.
-There is a wider remit of consultation, education and evaluation, acting as the ‘expert resource’ for dementia at Colten Care.
+The post includes practical, clinical care of residents within Colten Care’s homes whilst providing families with psycho-social assessment and interventions to support them in their journey as family carers.
+In collaboration with the Consultant Admiral Nurse there is a wider remit of consultation, education and evaluation, acting as the ‘expert resource’ for dementia at Colten Care.

 Location: Wallasey (with occasional travel across Merseyside)

 Salary: £28,050 FTE (£13,459.68 to £14,592.47 per year)

 An exciting opportunity has arisen for a registered nurse to join the Chapel House DRC as a Band 6 Admiral Nurse.